mk-fg/python-onedrive/README.md

 IDs, which are not derived from their names or paths in any obvious way and look like "folder.a6b2a7e8f2515e5e.A6B2A7E8F2515E5E!110".
 UI-visible names come on top of these as metadata.
+Aforementioned "default paths" (like "my_documents") don't seem to work reliably with copy and move methods, unless resolved to folder_id proper.

 There are some handy special API URLs for stuff like quota and a list of recent changes.